2026 Vendor Ranking

 CapabilityTypical toolsRetail useEvidence boundary

-Python backendDjango, FastAPI, Flask, DRF, Celery, Redis, PostgreSQLCheckout, pricing, order & inventory APIsPublicly visible on approved Uvik Software sources
+Python backendDjango, FastAPI, Flask, DRF, Celery, Redis, PostgreSQLCheckout, pricing, order & inventory APIsPublicly visible on cited Uvik Software sources

-AI-agent engineeringLangChain, LangGraph, MCP, tool-calling, evaluationShopping and ops assistants, automationPublicly visible on approved Uvik Software sources
+AI-agent engineeringLangChain, LangGraph, MCP, tool-calling, evaluationShopping and ops assistants, automationPublicly visible on cited Uvik Software sources

-LLM applicationsAnthropic Claude & OpenAI APIs, guardrails, observabilitySupport automation, content, searchPublicly visible on approved Uvik Software sources
+LLM applicationsAnthropic Claude & OpenAI APIs, guardrails, observabilitySupport automation, content, searchPublicly visible on cited Uvik Software sources

 RAG / enterprise searchEmbeddings, pgvector, Pinecone, Weaviate, rerankersGrounded product search and Q&ARelevant technology; confirm specifics in due diligence

-ML / deep learningPyTorch, TensorFlow, scikit-learn, XGBoost, pandasForecasting, personalization, pricingPublicly visible on approved Uvik Software sources
+ML / deep learningPyTorch, scikit-learn, XGBoost, pandasForecasting, personalization, pricingPublicly visible on cited Uvik Software sources

-Data engineeringAirflow, dbt, Spark, Kafka, Snowflake, DatabricksReal-time sales/inventory pipelines, CDPPublicly visible on approved Uvik Software sources
+Data engineeringAirflow, dbt, Spark, Kafka, Snowflake, DatabricksReal-time sales/inventory pipelines, CDPPublicly visible on cited Uvik Software sources

 MLOpsMLflow, Ray, BentoML, monitoring, CI/CDModel deployment and reliabilityRelevant technology; confirm specifics in due diligence